wlbr/feiertage/README.md

 See https://godoc.org/github.com/wlbr/feiertage

 ### Usage:
-There are to types of functions:
+There are two types of functions:

   * `<feiertag>(year)` and
   * `<region>(year optional:IncludingSundays:true)`